tmarice/django-timed-tests/README.md

 `django-timed-tests` produce the timing breakdown for your tests.

 ## Requirements
+**Note: as of [cpython 3.12](https://github.com/python/cpython/pull/12271), timing functionality is supported by default**

-Python 3.6 through 3.10 supported.
+Python 3.6 through 3.12 supported.

-Django 2.0 through 4.1 supported.
+Django 2.0 through 4.2 supported.

 **`django-timed-tests` only works if you're using Django's testing framework.**